DhatuLanguage/.github/profile/README.md

-# What the word means ?
+# What the word Dhātu means ?

 The word you are looking for is likely Dhātu, a multifaceted Sanskrit term that means "element," "constituent," or "root."
 It is a fundamental concept in several Indian traditions, ranging from medicine and linguistics to philosophy and religion.
 Depending on the context, it has very specific meanings: